eda-ricercatore/sardegna-scala/notes/scala-notes.md

 + To modify a reference during a transaction, use a transforming function or use *ref-set*; this prevents race conditions and deadlocks from happening
 	\cite[\S7.4, pp. 256]{Tate2010}.
++ "A *Clojure* atom is an encapsulated bit of state;
+	an atom allow a single reference, which is uncoordinated with other activities, to be modified "outside the context of a transaction" with thread safety
+	\cite[\S7.4, pp. 256]{Tate2010}.